• Skip to main content

 • ¼ tsp dried tarragon

-• 1 tsp kosher salt diamond crystal
+• 1 teaspoon kosher salt diamond crystal

 • ¼ cup white wine dry like chardonnay